 Overview of SEMIPs

-This SEMIPs RShiny App allows users to compute a two-sided t-statistic (T score) from gene expression data to infer the activities of genes of interest in a quantitative manner.
-Shown in Figure 1, SEMIPs App, which is highlighted in the orange dotted rectangle, facilitates the hypothesis generation and testing framework.
-This app also provides a 3-node model fitting function using structural equation modeling to test the joint regulation of a target gene by two upstream regulators in silico.
+The SEMIPs RShiny app allows users to compute T scores from gene expression data to infer the activities of genes of interest in a quantitative manner.
+Shown in Figure 1, the SEMIPs app (highlighted in the orange dotted rectangle) facilitates the hypothesis generation and testing framework.
+This app also provides a 3-node model fitting function using the SEM to test the joint regulation of a target gene by two upstream regulators in silico.
 In addition, for hypothesis generation purposes, a two-class bootstrap method, elimination with replacement or elimination without replacement, is included in the app to examine the impact of removing genes that belong to the same signaling cascade from the downstream targets of the gene of interest.

-T-score Calculation
+T-Score Calculation

-The T-score calculation requires the input of two components, a normalized gene expression matrix of the human specimens and a gene signature of the factor of interest.
-To generate the normalized gene expression matrix of human tissues, such as microarray or RNAseq data, the expression values of each gene were centered to the median across all samples.
-If a gene had multiple probes or transcripts, the probe/transcript with the highest variation (standard deviation) was chosen to represent that gene.
-The gene signature was first determined by identifying downstream target genes whose RNA abundance are associated with the levels of the upstream regulator in a given set of statistical criteria.
-These associated downstream targets were further subgrouped based on the positive (up-regulated signature) or negative (down-regulated signature) correlations on the RNA abundance between the upstream regulator and the downstream targets.
-The T-score was then calculated based on the following formula:
+The T-Score calculation requires the input of two components: 1) a normalized gene expression matrix of the human specimens and 2) a gene signature of the factor of interest.
+To generate the normalized gene expression matrix of human tissues (microarray or RNAseq data) the expression values of each gene are centered to the median across all samples.
+If a gene has multiple probes or transcripts, the probe/transcript with the highest variation (i.e. the standard deviation) was chosen to represent that gene.
+The gene signature is first determined by identifying downstream target genes whose RNA abundance are associated with the levels of the upstream regulator.
+The downstream targets are further subgrouped based on the positive (up-regulated signature) or negative (down-regulated signature) correlations on the RNA abundance between the upstream regulator and the downstream targets.
+The T-Score is then calculated based on the following formula:

-Tscore = d*TINV(p, df);
+T-Score = d*TINV(p, df)

-Where as, d =1, if the average expressions of homologous genes of up-regulated signature genes is larger than the average expressions of homologous genes of down-regulated signature genes.
-Otherwise, d = -1.
-TINV: the function of inverting t statistic. p: p value of 2 tailed t-test of the expressions of homologous genes of up-regulated signature genes and the expressions of homologous genes of down-regulated signature genes with equal variance. df: degree of freedom; total number of the homologous genes of signature genes minus 2.
+where d =1 if the average expressions of homologous genes of up-regulated signature genes is larger than the average expressions of homologous genes of down-regulated signature genes, otherwise d = -1.
+TINV is the function for the two-tailed inverse of the t-distribution, p: is the p-value from two-tailed t-test of the expressions of homologous genes of up-regulated signature genes and the expressions of homologous genes of down-regulated signature genes assuming equal variance, and df is the degrees of freedom (the total number of the homologous genes of signature genes minus 2).

-The biological hypothesis generation relies on results obtained from the model animal perturbation system, normally with experimental mice or rats, then projects into human or other animal systems when either direct perturbation is not possible or the variables of interest are not directly measurable (Rubel, Wu et al. 2016).
-The SEMIPs R Shiny App provides an automated route to calculate such T-score with a separated tab “T-Scores” shown in Figure 2.
+The hypothesis generation relies on results obtained from a perturbation of an animal model system, then projects into human or other animal model systems when either direct perturbation is not possible or the variables of interest are not directly measurable (Rubel, Wu et al. 2016).
+The SEMIPs R Shiny app provides a user-friendly way to calculate the T-scores via the tab labled “T-Scores” as shown in Figure 2.
 The application will conduct the analysis and produce inferred activity results that can be used in subsequent downstream analyses.
-Users can use the “T-Scores” calculation feature to calculate from any custom prepared gene lists obtained from microarray or RNAseq experiment either in mouse gene symbols or human gene symbols (shown in supplementary figure 1)
+Users can use the “T-Scores” calculation feature to calculate from any custom prepared gene lists obtained from microarray or RNAseq experiment either in mouse gene symbols or human gene symbols (shown in supplementary Figure 1)

 Structural Equation Modeling